faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 To easily distinguish Callister's voice from other block quotations and orient the reader, all Callister quotes are colored red and prefaced "[<Abbr>:<ParagraphNumber>]" (so, [Arg2:1] corresponds to Callister's Argument #2, first paragraph).

-Virtually all modern non-LDS scholars seem to view the {{ link(text="oral composition model", path="/how-could-joseph-smith-composed-bom/") }} as most likely, but {{ link(text="other models exist", path="/two-models-for-bom-origins/") }} and will occasionally be referenced.
+Virtually all modern non-LDS scholars seem to view the [oral composition model](/how-could-joseph-smith-composed-bom/) as most likely, but [other models exist](/two-models-for-bom-origins/) and will occasionally be referenced.

 ## The Book of Mormon is the Keystone of our Religion ("Keystone")